WordPressBugBounty/plugins-gestpay-for-woocommerce/gestpay-for-woocommerce/readme.txt

 3. Read the [usage documentation on Axerve](https://docs.axerve.com/it/plugin/woocommerce/ "Gestpay for WooCommerce - Usage Documentation").

 == Changelog ==

+= 20250911 =
+* Feature: Added WooCommerce Blocks support for credit card and PayPal payments
+  - Integrated GestPay payment methods with WooCommerce Blocks checkout
+  - Added support for credit card payments in blocks checkout
+  - Added support for PayPal payments in blocks checkout
+  - Enhanced checkout experience with modern block-based interface
+  - Note: Support for other payment methods in blocks will be added in future releases
+* Fix: Nothing added
+* Security: Nothing added
+* Improvement: Enhanced checkout experience with blocks integration
+* Checks: Verified compatibility with WordPress 6.8.2, WooCommerce 10.0.4
+* Note: This release enables seamless integration of GestPay payments in WooCommerce Blocks checkout

 = 20250603 =
 * Fix: Removed unnecessary error_log messages that were causing log file inflation